flintlib/arb/doc/source/overview.rst

 Feature overview
 ===============================================================================

+Arb builds upon `FLINT <http://flintlib.org/>`_, which deals with efficient computation over exact domains such as the rational numbers and finite fields.
+Arb extends FLINT to cover computations with real and complex numbers.
+The problem when computing with real and complex numbers is that approximations (typically floating-point numbers) must be used, potentially leading to incorrect results.

 Ball arithmetic, also known as mid-rad interval arithmetic, is an extension of floating-point arithmetic in which an error bound is attached to each variable.
 This allows computing rigorously with